akashtalole/python-samples/docs/index.md

 3. What is the need for Container Orchestration?

 - Consider you have 5-6 microservices for a single application performing various tasks, and all these microservices are put inside containers.
 Now, to make sure that these containers communicate with each other we need container orchestration.

+# IoT

+1. What are the main parts of IoT systems?

+- IoT system consists of three main parts:

+Sensors
+Network connectivity
+Data storage applications.

+- What are security concerns related to IoT?

+- This is the common IoT Interview Questions asked in an interview.
+Data security and privacy are major concerns related to IoT.
+These devices are vulnerable to hacking and cloud endpoints could be used by hackers to attack servers.
+Software developers and device designers have to ensure adequate security and privacy measures.